zulip/zulip/docs/development/setup-vagrant.md

 - **Ubuntu LTS**: 18.04 or 16.04 64-bit
   - or **Debian**: 9.0 "stretch" 64-bit
 - **Windows**: Windows 64-bit (Win 10 recommended), hardware
-  virtualization enabled (VT-X or AMD-V), administrator access.
+  virtualization enabled (VT-x or AMD-V), administrator access.

 Other Linux distributions work great too, but we don't maintain documentation for installing Vagrant and Docker on those systems, so